-During the 1995-96 academic year, the U. T. System Student Advisory Group initiated discussions with the U. T. System Administration and the U. T. Board of Regents about expanding a graduate student exchange program between the U. T. System and The Texas A&M University System, which had been in existence since 1979, to allow for both graduate and undergraduate exchanges among the component institutions of the U. T. System.
+During the 1995-96 academic year, the U. T. System Student Advisory Group initiated discussions with the U. T. System Administration and the U. T. Board of Regents about expanding an exchange program between the U. T. System and the Texas A&M University System to allow for exchanges among the component institutions of the U. T. System.
+The U. T. Board of Regents approved the original inter-System exchange agreement at the July 1979 meeting.

-Based on recommendations from members of the U. T. System Student Advisory Group, the guidelines now describe the program as a visiting students program and expand the concept to include eligibility to upper-level undergraduate students as well as graduate or professional students.
+The U. T. System/Texas A&M University System agreement, which limited exchanges to graduate students, has provided the framework for students from each System to study or do research at an institution in the other System.
+Based on recommendations from members of the U. T. System Student Advisory Group, the proposed guidelines more aptly describe the program as a visiting students program and expand the concept to include eligibility to upper-level undergraduate students as well as graduate or professional students.
 Individual review and approval by designated administrators at each of the cooperating institutions is required for a student's proposed visitation.